lamb-russell/markdown-live-viewer/README.md

 # Markdown Live Viewer

-Markdown Live Viewer is a web application that provides a live Markdown editor with real-time rendering and mindmap visualization.
-Type Markdown in the editor, and view the rendered Markdown as well as a mindmap structure based on the headings in the text.
+Markdown Live Viewer is a web application offering a live Markdown editor with real-time rendering and an interactive mindmap visualization.
+Designed for easy Markdown editing and content structuring, it enables users to create and visualize Markdown documents seamlessly.

-### Features
+## Features

-- **Live Markdown Rendering**: See rendered Markdown in real time as you type.
+- **Live Markdown Rendering**: View your Markdown content as it’s typed.
-- **Mindmap Visualization**: Visualize your Markdown structure as a mindmap, with scrollbars enabled for larger visualizations.
+- **Mindmap Visualization**: Generate a mindmap structure from your document’s headings.
-- **Responsive Layout**: Editor on the top, rendered Markdown on the bottom left, and mindmap visualization on the bottom right.
+- **Responsive Layout**: Organized for ease of use with Markdown editing, previewing, and mindmap generation on a single screen.

-### Demo
+## Demo

-You can try a live demo of this project at [https://lamb-russell.github.io/markdown-live-viewer/](https://lamb-russell.github.io/markdown-live-viewer/) (if deployed to GitHub Pages).

----
+Check out a live demo [here](https://lamb-russell.github.io/markdown-live-viewer/)

 ## Table of Contents